react-native-community/cli/docs/profile-hermes.md

 ## How to pull the sampling profiler to your local machine

-### React Native CLI
+### React Native CLI command

 Usage:

-### `react-native profile-hermes [destinationDir]`
+### `npx react-native profile-hermes [destinationDir]`

-Pull and convert a Hermes tracing profile to Chrome tracing profile, then store them in the directory <destinationDir> of the local machine. `destinationDir` is optional, if provided, pull the file to that directory (if not present, pull to the current React Native app root directory)
+Pull and convert a Hermes tracing profile to Chrome tracing profile, then store it in the directory <destinationDir> of the local machine. `destinationDir` is optional, if provided, pull the file to that directory (if not present, pull to the current React Native app root directory)

 Options: